SegiH/WatchList/INSTALL.md

      h.
 Click on the eye icon to show your API key and copy it to the clipboard.
      i.
 Add a variable in the compose file RAPIDAPIKEY=APIKEY

-If you do not want to create a RapidAPI account, you don't have to but when you want to add a movie or TV show, you will have to manually enter the name, IMDB link , artwork link and type.
+If you do not want to create a RapidAPI account, you don't have to but when you want to add a movie or TV show, you will have to manually enter the name, IMDB link, link to the poster image and type.

-# Setup

 ## Setting up WatchList database for SQL Server (Optional: Skip this step if you want to use the default SQLite3 database)
 1. Create database with the name WatchList in SQL Server.